 Management research to provide operational advice on improving quality, reducing costs and eliminating disparities.

-The Agency for Healthcare Research and Quality (AHRQ) has awarded a 2-year contract to the Health Research & Educational Trust (HRET) and its partners, the University of Michigan, Kidney Epidemiology and Cost Center (UM-KECC), and the Renal Network of the Upper Midwest, Inc. (ESRD Network 11) to develop and use resources that will reduce infections in dialysis facilities.
+The Agency for Healthcare Research and Quality awarded a two-year contract to the HRET and its partners, the University of Michigan, Kidney Epidemiology and Cost Center, and the Renal Network of the Upper Midwest, Inc. to implement and use resources that will reduce infections in dialysis facilities.
 The goal of the project was to reduce vascular access infections, enhance infection control best practices among clinicians and improve safety culture using the Comprehensive Unit-based Safety Program framework.

-If you have any additional questions or comments, please contact Kristina Davis at: email@example.com (312) 422-2644.
+If you have any additional questions or comments, please contact Kristina Davis at email@example.com or (312) 422-2644.

 ©2006-2017 by the American Hospital Association.
 All rights reserved.
 Noncommercial use of original content on www.aha.org is granted to AHA Institutional Members, their employees and State, Regional and Metro Hospital Associations unless otherwise indicated.
 AHA does not claim ownership of any content, including content incorporated by permission into AHA produced materials, created by any third party and cannot grant permission to use, distribute or otherwise reproduce such third party content.
 To request permission to reproduce AHA content, please click here.